-B. Executive Summary
+Executive Summary

-The Executive Summary includes the key conclusions of the Market Analyst of each of the sections of the report and the Market Analyst's opinion whether the project will succeed as proposed or if any changes are needed.
-The Executive Summary should include the following sections, each presented in a summary format:
+Provide key conclusions for each of the report's sections and an opinion of whether the project will succeed as proposed or if any changes are needed.
+The Executive Summary must include the following sections, each presented in a summary format:

-1. Project Description:
+A. Project Description:

-- Brief description of project location including address and/or position relative to the closest cross-street. - Construction and occupancy type(s). - Unit mix including bedrooms, bathrooms, square footage, income targeting, rents and utility allowance. - Any additional subsidies available including project based rental assistance (PBRA). - Brief description of proposed amenities and how they compare to existing properties.

-2. Site Description/Evaluation:

-- A brief description of physical features of the site and adjacent parcels. - A brief overview of the neighborhood land composition (residential, commercial, industrial, agricultural). - A discussion of site access and visibility. - Any significant positive or negative aspects of the subject site. - A brief summary of the site's proximity to neighborhood services including shopping, medical care, employment concentrations, public transportation, etc. - A brief discussion of public safety, including comments on local perceptions, maps, or statistics of crime in the area. - An overall conclusion of the site's appropriateness for the proposed development.
+- Brief description of project location including address and/or position relative to the closest crossstreet. - Construction and occupancy type(s). - Unit mix including bedrooms, bathrooms, square footage, income targeting, rents and utility allowance. - Any rental or additional subsidies available, including project based rental assistance (PBRA). - Brief description of proposed amenities and how they compare to existing properties. - B. Site Description/Evaluation: - A brief description of physical features of the site and adjacent parcels. - A brief overview of the neighborhood land composition (residential, commercial, industrial, agricultural). - A discussion of site access and visibility. - Any significant positive or negative aspects of the subject site. - A brief summary of the site's proximity to neighborhood services including shopping, medical care, employment concentrations, public transportation, etc.

-3. Market Area Definition:

-A brief definition of the Primary Market Area (PMA) including boundaries of the market area and their approximate distance from the subject property.

-4. Community Demographic Data:

-- Current and projected household and population counts for the PMA. - Household tenure including any trends in rental rates. - Household income level. - Impact of foreclosed, abandoned and vacant, homes and commercial properties in the PMA.

-5. Economic Data:

-- Trends in employment for the county and/or region based on the number of jobs in the county rather than the county's employed labor force. - Employment by sector for the market area. - Unemployment trends for the county and/or region for the past 5 years. - A brief discussion of any recent or planned major employment contractions or expansions. - An overall conclusion regarding the stability of the county's overall economic environment including an opinion if the current economic environment will negatively impact the demand for additional or renovated rental housing.

-6. Project-Specific Affordability and Demand Analysis:

-- Number of renter households income qualified for the proposed development given retention of current tenants (occupied only), the proposed unit mix, income targeting, and rents (age qualified renter households for senior projects). - Overall estimate of demand based on DCA's demand methodology. - Capture rates including: - Overall project. - o All LIHTC units excluding any PBRA or market rate units. - By AMI targeting. - o By bedroom type. - A conclusion regarding the achievability of these captures rates.

-7. Competitive Rental Analysis

-- An analysis of the competitive properties in the PMA.

-- Number of properties.

-- Rent bands for each bedroom type proposed.

-- Average market rents.

-- 8. Absorption/Stabilization Estimate: - An estimate of the number of units expected to be leased at the subject property, on average, per month. - Number of months required for the project to stabilize at 93% occupancy. - 9.
-Overall Conclusion: Potential for success of the proposed development. - 10.
-Summary Table: The following tables must be completed by the analyst and included in the executive summary
+- A brief discussion of public safety, including comments on local perceptions, maps, or statistics of crime in the area. - An overall conclusion of the site's appropriateness for the proposed development. - C. Market Area Definition: - A brief definition of the Primary Market Area (PMA) including boundaries of the market area and their approximate distance from the subject property. - D. Community Demographic Data: - Current and projected household and population counts for the PMA. - Household tenure including any trends in rental rates. - Household income level. - Impact of foreclosed, abandoned and vacant, homes and commercial properties in the PMA. - E. Economic Data: - Trends in employment for the county and/or region based on the number of jobs in the county rather than the county's employed labor force. - Employment by sector for the market area. - Unemployment trends for the county and/or region for the past 5 years. - A brief discussion of any recent or planned major employment contractions or expansions. - An overall conclusion regarding the stability of the county's overall economic environment including an opinion if the current economic environment will negatively impact the demand for additional or renovated rental housing. - F. Affordability and Demand Analysis: - - Overall estimate of demand based on DCA's demand methodology. - Capture rates including: - Overall project. - All LIHTC units, including adjustments for PBRA units, and excluding market rate units. - All LIHTC units excluding any PBRA or market rate units. - By AMI targeting. - By bedroom type. - A conclusion regarding the achievability of these captures rates - G. Competitive Rental Analysis - An analysis of the competitive properties in the PMA. - Number of properties. - Rent bands for each bedroom type proposed. - Average market rents. - H. Absorption/Stabilization Estimate: - An estimate of the number of units expected to be leased at the subject property, on average, per month. - Number of months required for the project to stabilize at 93% occupancy. - Estimate of stabilization occupancy and number of months to achieve that occupancy rate - I. Interviews - J. Overall Conclusion: Potential for success of the proposed development. - K. Summary Table: The following tables must be completed by the analyst and included in the executive summary